the-kiss-network/network_badge/README.md

 _**Tip**: You should probably save and refresh the page after this step, again._

 _**Tip**: The badge will not show up on your tumblr preview.
 It takes a few minutes for changes to to appear._

+###### All of the Tumblr logos and trademarks displayed on this page are the property of Tumblr, Inc.